-Since 2004, the Consumer Resources Section has served as the clearinghouse for consumer complaints filed against our regulated financial institutions.
-During this time, we have served over 5500 consumers from Tennessee and across the country on issues ranging from checking accounts, mortgage loan refinances and title pledge transactions.
+Since 2004, the Consumer Resources Section has served as the clearinghouse for consumer complaints filed against financial institutions regulated by the Department of Financial Institutions.
+During this time, we have served over 7300 consumers from Tennessee and across the country on issues ranging from checking accounts, flexible credit loans, mortgage loan refinances, and title pledge transactions.

-In order to begin the consumer complaint process with the Department, we must have a formal complaint submitted in writing.
+In order to begin the consumer complaint process with the Department, we must have a formal complaint, submitted in writing.
+A consumer complaint provides the Department the authorization to view the complainant's account information with the financial institution involved.
 The easiest way to file your complaint is by using our complaint form at: https://first.tn.gov/Complaints/UI/Defaulta.aspx During the entry of your online form, you will have the opportunity to add pertinent documentation to the complaint form, in order to support the issues occurring in your encounter with the financial institution.